darkodraskovic/cinder-gen-art/README.md

 Generative art made with [Cinder](https://libcinder.org/docs/guides/linux-notes/ubuntu.html).

-## Install
+## Build Cinder

-Follow instruction found in [Ubuntu Notes](https://libcinder.org/docs/guides/linux-notes/ubuntu.html) to install Cinder.
+Follow instruction found in [Ubuntu Notes](https://libcinder.org/docs/guides/linux-notes/ubuntu.html) to build Cinder in Release mode.

+## Build & Run Basic Cinder App

 Make a copy of `BasicApp` in the root directory. `cd` to the copied directory and set mode of `.sh` files to `775`.

-## Build & Run

 To build,